How Pilates makes your life better

 - All directions of movement so your golf, tennis, badminton or netball game is better.

-You'll have better body awareness
+Pilates gives you better body awareness

 This is about your sense of where your body is in space (aka "proprioception").
 This is important because it